stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="tenants"></a>
 ## Tenants

 Stormpath is a [multi-tenant](http://en.wikipedia.org/wiki/Multitenancy) software service.
 When you [sign up for Stormpath](https://api.stormpath.com/register), a private data 'space' is created for you.
 This space is represented as a `Tenant` resource in the Stormpath REST API.

-It might help to think of a tenant as a Stormpath customer.
-As a Stormpath tenant (customer), you own your `Tenant` resource and everything in it - applications, directories, accounts, groups, and so on.
+It might help to think of a `Tenant` as a Stormpath customer.
+As a Stormpath Tenant (customer), you own your `Tenant` resource and everything in it - `Applications`, `Directories`, `Accounts`, `Groups`, and so on.

 In the Stormpath REST API specifically, your `Tenant` resource can be thought of as your global starting point.
-You can access everything in your Tenant space by accessing your Tenant resource first and then interacting with its other linked resources (applications collection, directories collection, etc).
+You can access everything in your tenant space by accessing your tenant resource first and then interacting with its other linked resources (applications collection, directories collection, etc).

 <a class="anchor" name="tenant-resource"></a>
 ### Tenant Resource